Witiko/doctoral-thesis/defense.md

 > indicate a weaker commitment to the generated rank order).
 How might you
 > adapt IBC to benefit from access to those document scores?
 Would you expect
 > improved results?

+- To use score aggregation, we would first need to normalize the scores.
+- Rank-based fusion can produce competitive results on TREC. [@renda2003web; @cormack2009reciprocal]

 ## Interpretable Representation Questions {#interpretable-representation-questions}